-Vitamin K2 is instrumental in decreasing osteoporosis by promoting the formation of strong bones through incorporating calcium and other minerals into bone.
+Truly, vitamin K2 is instrumental in decreasing osteoporosis by promoting the formation of strong bones.
+To put it differently, this helps to incorporate calcium and other minerals into bone.
 A Japanese study in 2000 found that when patients with osteoporosis were supplemented with vitamin K2 they had 52% less vertebral fractures compared to a control group who did not get this supplement.
 In a 2004 Dutch study a lack of vitamin K2 was associated with a higher incidence of coronary heart disease, calcification of coronary arteries and higher overall mortality.

-All these facts explain that it makes sense to supplement with 100 to 200 micrograms of vitamin K2 per day to keep your bones and your heart healthy.
+Truly, all these facts explain that it makes sense to supplement with 100 to 200 micrograms of vitamin K2 per day.
+Keep your bones and your heart healthy.

 Reference: J Am.
 Coll.
 Cardiol.
 2014 Jul 2